Easymaki/cscart-custom_hooks/README.md

 ## Description

-With this modification you will be able to install custom hooks for cs-cart, which gives you the ability to modify the core of cs-cart without affecting it, but only by adding custom hooks that you specify in the json file inside your module.
+With this modification you will be able to install custom hooks for cs-cart, which gives you the ability to modify the core of cs-cart without affecting it, but only by adding custom hooks that you specify in the json file inside your add-on.

 ## Install